SebastianSosa/DR/README.md

 ## Potential Improvements

 1. Instead of a random walk for the player, implement a shortest path algorithm.
-This could speed up training.
+This could speed up the training.
-2. Improve the computation of the number of blocks in line with the players.
+2. Improve the computation of the number of blocks in line with the player.